Announcement Type: New Limited Competition Cooperative Agreement

 - If you experience technical challenges while submitting your application electronically, please contact Grants.gov Support directly at: firstname.lastname@example.org or (800) 518-4726.
 Customer Support is available to address questions 24 hours a day, 7 days a week (except on Federal holidays).

 - Upon contacting Grants.gov, obtain a tracking number as proof of contact.
-The tracking number is helpful if there are technical issues that cannot be resolved and waiver from the agency must be obtained.
+The tracking number is helpful if there are technical issues that cannot be resolved and a waiver from the agency must be obtained.

 - If it is determined that a waiver is needed, the applicant must submit a request in writing (emails are acceptable) to GrantsPolicy@ihs.gov with a copy to Robert.Tarwater@ihs.gov.
 Please include a clear justification for the need to deviate from the standard electronic submission process.